kestra-io/docs/content/docs/15.how-to-guides/realtime-triggers.md

       connectionString: "{{ secret('BLOB_CONNECTION') }}"
 ```

 On the particular Event Hubs page, you can click on "Generate Data" under "Features" from the left menu bar.
-Choose an appropriate Content Type from the drop down, and put the payload that you want to push to the Event Hub.
-When you click on the "Send" button on the bottom, the payload will be pushed on to the Event Hub.
-Also, the flow will be triggered immediately, and you could see the corresponding execution present in Kestra.
+Choose an appropriate Content-Type from the drop-down, and put the payload you want to push to the Event Hub.
+When you click on the "Send" button on the bottom, the payload will be pushed to the Event Hub.
+Also, the flow will be triggered immediately, and you can see the corresponding execution in Kestra.

 ![event_hubs_generate_data_1](/docs/how-to-guides/realtime-triggers/event_hubs_generate_data_1.png)